Laura Marissa Cullell is an MA Graduate in International Law and Human Rights from UPEACE.

 In Canada, the University of British Colombia (UBC) is developing a project to provide data sovereignty for Indigenous Sovereignty and address the challenges associated with Indigenous Sovereignty in the tech space.
 The First Nations Technology Council (FNTC) is also engaged with the project.
 FNTC is an Indigenous-led not-for-profit working to ensure that Indigenous peoples have the tools, education, and support to thrive in the digital age.

 This project will facilitate the development of a sovereign data resource management platform for First Nation communities in Britsh Colombia.

 UBC will use a platform called Attaverse to build a prototype for a blockchain community and reciprocity currency platform.
-They hope to carve out trees of knowledge to foster a better cross-cultural understanding and communication which will serve as a holder for the research.
+They hope to carve out trees of knowledge to foster better cross-cultural understanding and communication which will serve as a holder for future research.

 UBC believes that the spirit of this technology provides itself well to self-organization and the interests of communities, where the concepts of personal sovereignty are reflected in traditional Indigenous sovereignty with an emphasis on interconnection responsibilities.

-UBC and FNTC are committed to forming appropriate partnerships in the unique global context surrounding First Nations on the Salish Coast, to create a transferable and scalable platform, that can ultimately inform genuine reconciliation in B.C.
+UBC and FNTC are committed to forming appropriate partnerships in the unique global context surrounding First Nations on the Salish Coast, to create a transferable and scalable platform, that may continue reconciliation efforts in British Colombia.

 This project’s focus is on the following three parallel processes:

 Blockchain for Reconciliation (B4R) is a membership-based organization established in Canada in response to the Truth and Reconciliation Commission.
 The organization does not develop the technology themselves, but rather sees themselves as a filter layer to encourage collaboration between Indigenous communities.